US Job Market 2026: 7 Resume Strategies to Beat AI Screeners & Land More Interviews

 Should I include a photo on my US resume?

 No. Unlike Europe and Asia, US resumes never include photos.
 It opens employers to discrimination lawsuits.
-Your photo hurts your chances.
+A photo actively hurts your chances.

 One page or two pages for a US resume?

-One page for under 10 years of experience.
-Two pages for 10+ years.
+One page for under 10 years.
+Two pages for 10+.
 Never three.
-Recruiters in the US spend 7.4 seconds scanning — make every inch count.
+Recruiters spend 7.4 seconds scanning — make every inch count.

 City and state only.
-Full street addresses are outdated and risk bias (commute assumptions, neighborhood stereotypes).
+Full street addresses risk bias.
 “San Francisco, CA” is perfect.

 Do US employers care about GPA?

-Only for entry-level roles (0-2 years experience) at large corporations.
-After 2 years of work experience, remove it.
-Nobody asks a Senior Engineer what their GPA was.
+Only for entry-level (0-2 years) at large corporations.
+After 2 years of experience, remove it.
+Nobody asks a Senior Engineer their GPA.

 What about cover letters in 2026?

-50% of US hiring managers still read them — but they read them after the resume.
-Write a strong one, but don’t delay your application waiting for it.
-Send both together if required; skip it politely if optional.
+50% of US hiring managers still read them — but after the resume.
+Write one, but don’t delay applying.
+Need templates?
+See our software engineer cover letter examples and other role-specific guides.

 How do I handle salary history questions?

-Several US states (CA, CO, NY, WA) ban salary history inquiries.
-If asked in a state where it’s legal, provide a range: “$95K-$115K based on total compensation and equity.”
+CA, CO, NY, WA ban salary history inquiries.
+If asked where legal, provide a range: “$95K-$115K based on total compensation.”
 Never give a single number.

 Can I apply to multiple jobs at the same company?

-Yes — but only if you’re genuinely qualified for each.
-ATS systems flag candidates who shotgun 15 roles at one company.
-Pick 2-3 that fit you best and tailor each resume specifically.
+Yes — but only if genuinely qualified for each.
+Pick 2-3 that fit best and tailor each resume.
+Shotgunning 15 roles gets you flagged.

-We offer both free and premium tiers.
-Our free tier gives you access to our ATS Resume Builder and one AI rewrite.
-Our premium unlocks all 11 AI agents, unlimited rewrites, cover letter generation, and real-time job match analysis.
-Join 6M+ job seekers who’ve already upgraded their job search.
+Yes — free tier gives you our ATS Resume Builder and one AI rewrite.
+Premium unlocks all 11 AI agents, unlimited rewrites, cover letter generation, and real-time job match analysis.
+6M+ job seekers already upgraded their search.

 Your Next Move

-We built StylingCV’s 11 AI agents to do exactly this — not to write your resume for you, but to take your real experience and package it the way US recruiters and ATS systems expect.
+We built StylingCV’s 11 AI agents for exactly this — not to write your resume for you, but to take your real experience and package it the way US recruiters and ATS systems expect.
 95%+ of our users pass ATS screening on their first try.

 Stop fighting the system blindfolded.
 Understand it.
 Use it.
 Win.